 So instead of a pillow comparison website, I might make a website about getting good sleep.
 I could review pillows, mattresses, sell courses on meditation, promote natural light clocks, white noise machines, natural sleep apnea remedies, ebooks on how to cure insomnia, and so many more things.
 This is just ONE idea, and there are literally THOUSANDS of possibilities out there across all industries like health, sports, drones, parenting, computers, cooking, home and garden, traveling, and more.

 The idea is that you become the source of the best, most accurate, most user-friendly information.
 Over time, you become an ‘authority' on this specific topic, so search engines rely on your website for information people search for.

-It takes a while (1-3 years) to build to this level, but once you get the ball rolling, success and money grows exponentially.
+It takes a while (1-3 years) to build to this level, but once you get the ball rolling, success and money grow exponentially.
 You learn more about your products and the industry, and it's quite easy to become an expert in one area.
 If you are a trusted expert, you can make a ton of money simply being helpful and promoting good products.

-Realistically, you could make a full time income of $100,000 or more from ONE WEBSITE.
+Realistically, you could make a full-time income of $100,000 or more from ONE WEBSITE.
 Learning how to build authority websites takes time and some dedication, but is totally worth it.
 You can spend a year trying to please your boss, or you can spend a year trying to make your own way in this world.
 I chose option 2.

 The famous quote that always motivated me was from Jerry Rice:

 Today I will do what others won't, so tomorrow I can accomplish what others can't.

 This is why I personally think this is the best strategy to aim for.